NebulousLabs/Sia/Consensus.md

 The ID of a block is derived using:
 	Hash(Parent Block ID + 64 bit Nonce + Block Merkle Root)

-The block merkle root is obtained by creating a merkle tree whose leaves are the hash of the timestamp, the hashes of the miner outputs (one leaf per miner output), and the hashes of the transactions (one leaf per transaction).
+The block Merkle root is obtained by creating a Merkle tree whose leaves are the hash of the timestamp, the hashes of the miner outputs (one leaf per miner output), and the hashes of the transactions (one leaf per transaction).